 If you love LEGO®, you’ll love Nature Connects®: Art with LEGO Bricks!
 Now on view at the MSV, this outdoor exhibition brings nature to life with sculptures built with more than 400,000 LEGO bricks.
 An award-winning exhibition, Nature Connects presents LEGO brick sculptures designed by Brooklyn artist Sean Kenney.
 The exhibition includes a six-foot hummingbird hovering over a trumpet flower, a peacock, a giant Galapagos tortoise with a Darwin finch on its back, a seven-foot-long dragonfly, a deer family (buck, doe, and fawn), a corn spider, and more!

-Nature Connects will be displayed throughout the Museum’s seven-acre Glen Burnie Gardens and is designed to engage families with nature, creativity, and science in a fun and innovative way.
+Nature Connects is on display throughout the Museum’s seven-acre Glen Burnie Gardens and is designed to engage families with nature, creativity, and science in a fun and innovative way.
 Along with interpretive panels that connect the sculptures to the natural world by detailing ecosystems, the exhibition includes thousands of loose LEGO bricks for visitors to use their imagination and build with during their MSV visit.

 The MSV display of Nature Connects®: Art with LEGO Bricks! is generously sponsored by: